Research Projects

 Brian Tang, Kaiwen Sun, Noah T. Curran, Florian Schaub, Kang G. Shin

-A research project examining the risks of embedding personalized advertisements within chatbot responses.
-We developed a system that generates targeted ads in LLM chatbot conversations and conducted a user study to assess how ad injection impacts user trust and response quality.
-I created and evaluated the chatbot's ad personalization engine while running the user study.
-Our findings revealed that users struggle to detect chatbot ads, and undisclosed ads are rated more favorably, raising ethical concerns about AI-driven advertising.
+Embedding personalized advertisements within chatbot responses.
+We developed a system that generates targeted ads in LLM chatbot conversations and conducted a user study to assess how ad injection impacts trust and response quality.
+Users struggle to detect chatbot ads, and undisclosed ads are rated more favorably, raising ethical concerns.
+Contribution: lead author.

 Analyzing Privacy Implications of Data Collection in Android Automotive OS

-Bulut Gozubuyuk and Brian Jay Tang and Mert D. Pesé and Kang G. Shin
+Bulut Gozubuyuk and Brian Jay Tang and Kang G. Shin and Mert D. Pesé

-A research project investigating the privacy implications of Android Automotive OS (AAOS) in modern vehicles.
-We developed PriDrive, an automotive privacy analysis tool that employs static, dynamic, and network traffic inspection methodologies to evaluate the data collected by OEMs and compare it against their privacy policies.
-Our findings highlighted significant gaps in OEM privacy policies and potential privacy violations.
+Investigating the privacy implications of Android Automotive OS (AAOS) in vehicles.
+We developed PriDrive, to perform static, dynamic, and network traffic inspection to evaluate the data collected by OEMs and compare it against their privacy policies.
+Contribution: privacy policy analyzer.

 Blog Pdf